Homework Unit 8: Advanced Performance Metrics

 autoplot(cm)

-Report the AUC, accuracy, sensitivity, specificity, PPV, and NPV of your best model in test
+Report the ROC AUC, accuracy, sensitivity, specificity, PPV, and NPV of your best model in the held out test set.

 roc_auc(prob, truth = truth) |>